lutobler/vis-surround/README.md

 ### Usage

-Use the `cs` prefix and two surrounding characters to change surroundings, use `ds` and a surrounding character to delete a surrounding.
+Use the `cs` ("change surrounding") prefix and two surrounding characters to change surroundings, use `ds` ("delete surrounding") and a surrounding character to delete a surrounding.

 Examples: